jasontianxie/itinerary/README.md

 install this project:
 npm install

-run this project in development npm run dev
+run this project in development： npm run dev